Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Quote

 &lt;p&gt;Get quote data for stocks.
 Constant polling is not recommended.
-Use websocket if you need real-time update.&lt;/p&gt;&lt;p&gt; Real-time stock prices for international markets are supported for Enterprise clients via our partner&#39;s feed. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact Us&lt;/a&gt; to learn more.&lt;/p&gt;
+Use websocket if you need real-time update.&lt;/p&gt;&lt;p&gt; This endpoint only provide real-time data for US stocks.
+Real-time stock prices for international markets are supported for Enterprise clients via our partner&#39;s feed. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact Us&lt;/a&gt; to learn more.&lt;/p&gt;

 ### Example